What is FreeAPS?

 The opportunity to use a CGM, other than Dexcom

-In addition to all of the CGM options that can be used with Master, Dev and AB Branches, the following additional CGM’s can be used with the FreeAPS Fork:
+In addition to all of the CGM options that can be used with Loop main and dev branches, the following additional CGM’s can be used with the FreeAPS Fork:

 - Nightscout CGM